 SEE WHO HAS THE CULTURE!

-Grand Living at Citrus Hills completes training in Compassionate Care
+Grand Living at Citrus Hills completes Compassionate Care

 On May 14, 2018, Grand Living at Citrus Hills, located at 850 West Norvell Bryant Highway in Hernando, Florida, became the first assisted living and memory care community in Citrus County to complete training in a Culture of Compassionate Care.
 The 3C curriculum, developed by Coping with Dementia LLC, is designed to exceed State required minimum standards for memory care.